• About Trudy

 Other Stops Along the Way

 I walked past the church away from the water to the Paamiut Cemetery.
 It’s picturesque with the white crosses over raised graves and colorful wildflowers.
 Also, I made a stop at the local grocery store, Brugseni.
-Being a Dutch Realm, it offers a bakery with pastries and a nice selection of food items.
+Being a Danish Realm, it offers a bakery with pastries and a nice selection of food items.

 IMG_5151